Mavericks vs. Hornets: Betting Trends, Record ATS, Home/Road Splits

 Mavericks Betting Records & Stats

-- Dallas has played as a favorite of -1200 or more once this season and won that game.
+- Dallas has been the favorite in 47 games this season and won 28 (59.6%) of those contests.

+- This season, Dallas has won five of its eight games when favored by at least -450 on the moneyline.

-- The moneyline for this contest implies a 92.3% chance of a victory for the Mavericks.
+- The Mavericks have a 81.8% chance to win this game based on the implied probability of the moneyline.

 Mavericks vs. Hornets Over/Under Stats